findsoftware/findsoftware.github.io/README.md

     poetry run mkdocs build
     ```

-6. Then add, commit and push your changes back to the repository and let woodpecker do the magic.
+6. Then add, commit and push your changes back to the repository.

 --------------------------------------------------------------------------------